martcl/football/reflections.md

 ### Implementation

 1. **To many API requests!** As i mentioned briefly in "functionality" there are potentially alot of API requests.
-To cinda solve this issue I used localStorage and stored the date the data was fetched.
+To cinda solve this issue I used localStorage and stored the data the the date that was fetched.
 BUT with alot of users there would be alot more API requests...
 To solve this I would have implemented static site generation with _Gatsby_ and _Netlify_.
-This solution would be mutch more scalible beacouse it would only require me to fetch the data once per day.
+This solution would be mutch more scalible beacouse it would only require me to fetch the data once per day netless how many users use the site .
 (This would also resolve an issue with my private API-key beeing public)

 2. localStorage (っ °Д °;)っ My implementation of the API data heavily relies on localStorage.
 This is not optimal for users who have disable this feature, but this is not a consern for most users.